 • GSM is about the quality and thickness of the asphalt on those roads.

 You can have many thin, weak threads (high TC, low GSM) resulting in a flimsy sheet.
-Conversely, you can have a lower count of superb, thick threads (lower TC, high GSM) creating a magnificent, long-lasting fabric.
+Conversely, you can have a lower count of superb, thick threads (lower TC, high GSM) creating a magnificent, long-lasting fabric for hotel bedding sets.

 What Hotels Really Prioritize (And You Should Too)